api.millercenter.org.

 The Miller Center API uses pagination to handle downloading large amounts of data.
 For calls that generate large responses, clients must break their request into parts, downloading a small amount of data per request, each time telling the API where the last request left off.

-route with no continuation arguments initiates a download of all speech objects.
+Calling the /speeches route with no continuation arguments initiates a download of all speech objects.
 Each call to /speeches

 returns no more than 1Mb of data.
-If there remains additional data to download, the API returns a LastEvaluatedKey
+If there remains additional data to download, the API returns a LastEvaluatedKey element in

-.
+the response, which in turn contains the property: doc_name.
 To paginate, the value of this field must be presented as the

-argument to the next /speeches
+LastEvaluatedKey argument to the next /speeches call.

 Here is code fragment detailing how to use pagination to download the full corpus (N. B., this code is taken from the simple python script we offer for easy downloading.
 This script may meet your needs, if you are just looking for the data.)